thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Parenthesis will also serve to disambiguate nested applications.
 `x z y z` is read "`x` applied to 3 arguments", and `x z (y z)` is "`x` applied to `z` and a nested application `y z`".

-Last we have some syntax we're throwing in because it makes the language nicer.
+Last, we have some syntax we're throwing in because it makes the language nicer.
-Such syntax is called syntax sugar because it exists solely syntactically.
+This syntax still has to map onto our `Ast`, all things must be the `Ast` in due time, but it won't map 1:1 like our syntax so far.
-A desugaring pass turns syntax sugar into our existing `Ast` nodes, effectively erasing it.
+We'll have a desugaring pass that turns this syntax into `Ast` nodes, effectively erasing it.
+Such syntax is called syntax sugar because it only exists in the parser and surface syntax.

 We risk entering the tarpit here.
 Syntax sugar is by design not necessary and has no `Ast` nodes to ground it.
 I think it's worth covering, however, as you'll be hard-pressed to find a language in production with zero syntax sugar.
-It's important to cover how it is implemented and supported by IDE-like features.
-We'll have to tread carefully.
+It's important to cover how it is implemented and supported by an LSP, but we'll have to tread carefully.

 Our syntax sugar is the let expression.
 As you might have guessed from our sole keyword: `let`.